 Occasionally, I take on projects such as building system models, or preparing and delivering private workshops on specific topics at the request of clients.

 My consulting models is best-suited for executives in medium-to-large organizations, and requires interactions over at least a year to yield results.
-Occasionally, I work with individuals, leaders at smaller companies and startups (typically past the product-market fit stage, with at least 25-30 employees and/or investment/revenue in the millions of dollars).
+Occasionally, I work with individuals, leaders at smaller companies and startups.

 Clients usually find me directly through something I've written, rather than through a referral.
-Check out the writing section.
 The links below are to some of my more business-themed blog posts, but it is often a non-businsess post that triggers a great sparring relationship.Top

 I develop and deliver customized talks and interactive workshops on specific topics at the request of clients, either as part of ongoing consulting engagements, or as one-off things.
 Topics I have covered in recent years include software eating the world (now available as a self-paced recorded workshop), OODA-loop thinking, and energy transitions.Selected public talks (video links if available):

-Venkatesh Rao is a writer and independent management consultant.
-He is the founder of the Ribbonfarm blog and the Breaking Smart technology analysis site, and the author of Tempo, a book on decision-making.
+Venkatesh Rao is a writer and consultant.
+He writes the Ribbonfarm blog, and is the author of Tempo, a book on decision-making.
 He holds a PhD in Aerospace Engineering (2003) from the University of Michigan.
-Between 2004 and 2006, he was a postdoctoral researcher at Cornell University, working on command and control systems.
-From 2006 to 2011 he was a senior researcher at the Xerox Research Center, Webster (now part of PARC).
-He has been an independent management consultant and writer since 2011.
-He is currently based in Los Angeles, on a fellowship at the Berggruen Institute.Top
+He is currently based in Los Angeles.Top